qubole/spark-acid/README.md

 There are couple of ways to use the library while running spark-shell

 1. Pass it as part of command line

-`spark-shell --jars ${ACID_DS_HOME}/acid-datasource/target/scala-2.11/spark-acid-assembly-0.1-SNAPSHOT.jar`
+       spark-shell --jars spark-acid-assembly-0.1-SNAPSHOT.jar

-2. Copy the acid-datasource assembly jar intto `$SPARK_HOME/assembly/target/scala.2_11/jars` and run
+2. Copy the `spark-acid-assembly-0.1-SNAPSHOT.jar` jar into `$SPARK_HOME/assembly/target/scala.2_11/jars` and run

-`spark-shell`
+       spark-shell

+### Scala/Python

+To read the acid table from Scala / pySpark, the table can be directly accessed using this datasource.
+Note the short name of this datasource is `HiveAcid`

+    scala> val df = spark.read.format("HiveAcid").options(Map("table" -> "default.acidtbl")).load()
+    scala> df.collect()

 ### SQL
-To read an existing Hive ACID table through SparkSQL, you need to create a symlink table against it.
+To read an existing Hive acid table through pure SQL, you need to create a dummy table that acts as a symlink to the original acid table.
 This symlink is required to instruct Spark to use this datasource against an existing table.

 To create the symlink table

 `scala> spark.sql("create table symlinkacidtable using HiveAcid options ('table' 'default.acidtbl')")`

-_NB: This will produce a warning indicating that Hive does not understand this format
+_NB: This will produce a warning indicating that Hive does not understand this format_

-`WARN hive.HiveExternalCatalog: Couldn’t find corresponding Hive SerDe for data source provider com.qubole.spark.datasources.hiveacid.HiveAcidDataSource.
-Persisting data source table `default`.`sparkacidtbl` into Hive metastore in Spark SQL specific format, which is NOT compatible with Hive.`
+    WARN hive.HiveExternalCatalog: Couldn’t find corresponding Hive SerDe for data source provider com.qubole.spark.datasources.hiveacid.HiveAcidDataSource.
+Persisting data source table `default`.`sparkacidtbl` into Hive metastore in Spark SQL specific format, which is NOT compatible with Hive.

-Please ignore it, as this is a sym table for Spark to operate with and no underlying storage._
+_Please ignore it, as this is a sym table for Spark to operate with and no underlying storage._

-To read
+To read the table data:

-`scala> var df = spark.sql("select * from symlinkacidtable")`
+    scala> var df = spark.sql("select * from symlinkacidtable")

-`scala> df.collect()`

-### scala

-To read table from scala / pySpark table can be directly accessed.

-`scala> val df = spark.read.format("HiveAcid").options(Map("table" -> "default.acidtbl")).load()`

-`scala> df.collect()`
+    scala> df.collect()

 ## Design <TBD>